 - If you become permanently incapacitated, under the preservation age and drawing on your benefit through an income stream, you will be taxed as if aged 55 to 59.
 This means money drawn from your taxable component is tax-free and money drawn from your taxable component will be taxed at your marginal tax rate, less a 15 per cent tax offset.

-- In most compassionate ground cases, the taxed component of any super released early under preservation age is taxed at 20% plus Medicare Levy.
+- In most compassionate ground and financial hardship cases, the taxable component of any super released early under preservation age is taxed at a maximum rate of 20% plus Medicare Levy.

 Compassionate groundsShow more

 Preserved superannuation benefits may be released on compassionate grounds where a person does not have the financial capacity to meet certain expenses.
 You will need to talk to your fund first and clarify if they can release the funds under their trust deed.